antronerds/r2-tutorials/original/R2Tutorials.md

-As you know by now, annotation of your data is stored in R2 as ‘tracks’.
+As you know by now, annotation of your data is stored in R2 as ï¿½tracksï¿½.
 Within R2, one can easily create new annotation tracks.
 This can be done either based on results generated within analyses, or completely independent by uploading of tracks.
 In some cases it is of interest to start comparing one track with another.
 The type of statistics used to compare the tracks depends on the type of data; either categorical or numerical.
-One may wonder if there are significant overlaps between 2 tracks (with categorical variables), based on Fisher’s exact test.
+One may wonder if there are significant overlaps between 2 tracks (with categorical variables), based on Fisherï¿½s exact test.
 Alternatively, if there are multiple numerical tracks available; one may wonder if there is a significant correlation between 2 tracks.
-For these cases, R2 contains the Annotation modules; ‘relate 2 tracks’ and ‘annotation plotter’.
+For these cases, R2 contains the Annotation modules; ï¿½relate 2 tracksï¿½ and ï¿½annotation plotterï¿½.